-- This report provides details of the MSC assessment process for the Ling, Tusk and Lumpfish (Ling & Tusk component) fishery for (NFA) Norges Fiskarlag.
-The assessment process began on the 17th August 2016 and was concluded (to be determined at a later date). - " A comprehensive programme of stakeholder consultations were carried out as part of this assessment, complemented by a full and thorough review of relevant literature and data sources. - " A rigorous assessment of the wide ranging MSC Principles and Criteria was undertaken by the assessment team and a detailed and fully referenced scoring rationale is provided in the assessment tree provided in Appendix 1 of this report. - " The Target Eligibility Date for this assessment is the 1st of March 2017 as agreed through a variation with the MSC (Appendix 6).
+- " This report provides details of the MSC assessment process for the Ling, Tusk and Lumpfish (Ling & Tusk component) fishery for (NFA) Norges Fiskarlag.
+The assessment process began on the 17th August 2016 and was concluded 6th October 2017. - " A comprehensive programme of stakeholder consultations were carried out as part of this assessment, complemented by a full and thorough review of relevant literature and data sources. - " A rigorous assessment of the wide ranging MSC Principles and Criteria was undertaken by the assessment team and a detailed and fully referenced scoring rationale is provided in the assessment tree provided in Appendix 1 of this report. - " The Eligibility Date for this assessment is the 1st of March 2017 as agreed through a variation with the MSC (Appendix 6).